mcoster/3105nsc/pages/01.home/_important-reminders/alert.md

 ---

 ** Important Reminders **
-* First [BACON tutorials](https://learnbacon.com/) close 8 am, Monday 5 March
+* The next [BACON tutorial](https://learnbacon.com/) on Radicals closes 8 am, Monday 12 March
-* Two students are still enrolled in cancelled lab sessions (Thurs & Fri mornings) - please change your enrollment ASAP, or email me if you have problems.
+* Tutorials are on this Thursday - please attend your timetabled session
+* **Quiz #1** will start 8:30 am sharp in N18, Theatre 2 next Monday, 12 March